icanbwell/fhir-server/export.md

 ## Api Overview:

-Bulk data export can be triggered by POST request using below 3 endpoints:
+Bulk data export can be triggered by POST request using below 2 endpoints:

 1. `/$export` - This endpoint will allow data export for all the resources accessible via provided jwt scopes.

 2. `/Patient/$export` - This endpoint will allow data export for all the patients data accessible via provided jwt scopes.

-3. `/Group/:id/$export` - This endpoint will allow data export for resources related to the members of the provided group which are accessible via provided jwt scopes.

 Note: It will be allowed for non-patient REST requests only.